 According to the Centers for Disease Control and Prevention, this potentially deadly gas can be found in fuel-burning fumes produced by cars and trucks, small engines, grills, lanterns, stoves, gas ranges, fireplaces or furnaces.
-When carbon monoxide builds up indoors, and when it’s inhaled by a person or animal, it quickly becomes dangerous.
+When carbon monoxide builds up indoors and is inhaled by a person or animal it quickly becomes dangerous.

-According to the CDC, unintentional carbon monoxide poisoning causes about 500 deaths per year.
-This number may not seem as dramatic as the sky-high car crash and gun stats we see circulated on Facebook, but carbon monoxide deaths can be jarring because they are so unexpected — and so easy to prevent.
+According to the CDC, unintentional carbon monoxide poisoning causes about 500 unintentional deaths per year, and they can be jarring because they are so unexpected — and so easy to prevent.

 Carbon monoxide risk heightens in certain high-risk situations — for example, as the weather gets colder and we turn on our furnaces or when we leave the engine running.
-Understanding the risks and recognizing subtle signs can help to ensure that this preventable accident doesn’t happen to you.
+Understanding the risks and recognizing subtle signs can help to ensure this preventable accident doesn’t happen to you.

 The early warning signs of carbon monoxide poisoning can easily be confused for feeling under the weather, which is why Dr. Daniel Rusyniak, medical director of the Indiana Poison Center at Indiana University Health, keeps his top red flags short and sweet: